 Weekly #7: Wolverines to Play Host to Silverston Invitational on Saturday

-During his first season in Ann Arbor, Saatara molded several freshmen into imapct performers in the field.
-Throwers Ethan Dennis (35-lb. weight throw) and Cody Riffle (shot put) both etched their names into the U-M record books in their first competitive seasons as freshmen, as did high jumper Bradley James and decathlete Kurt Reichenbach.
+During his first season in Ann Arbor (2011), Saatara molded several freshmen into impact performers in the field.
+Dennis (35-lb. weight throw) and Riffle (shot put) both etched their names into the U-M record books in their first competitive seasons as freshmen, as did high jumper Bradley James and Reichenbach.
 Riffle, James, and Dennis each qualified for the 2011 NCAA East Region Preliminary Rounds, along with pole vaulters Jack Greenlee and Austin DeWildt.
 A tenacious recruiter, Saatara also signed the nation's top prep hammer thrower in Brad Bolton (El Toro, Calif.) and two-time MHSAA state champion Derek Sievers (Byron Center, Mich.) during his first season.

-Saatara (pronounced sah-tar-ah) spent the previous eight seasons at Northern Arizona University.
+Saatara (pronounced sah-TAR-uh) spent the previous eight seasons at Northern Arizona University.
 During that span, he helped guide the Lumberjacks to 12 Big Sky Conference men's and women's team championships.
 He has coached more than 20 Big Sky individual champions and guided more than 30 student-athletes to the NCAA Regional Championships.
-This past season, Saatara coached four Big Sky champions -- Shelby McCray (women's discus), Javier Villarreal (men's shot put), Curtis Durocher (men's hammer) and Andres Rossini (men's discus).
+In 2009, Saatara coached four Big Sky champions -- Shelby McCray (women's discus), Javier Villarreal (men's shot put), Curtis Durocher (men's hammer) and Andres Rossini (men's discus).

 In the summer of 2008, three of Saatara's athletes competed at the Olympic Games in Beijing.
 Amin Nikfar, a volunteer assistant at Northern Arizona who trained under Saatara for two years, set the Iranian national outdoor record and qualified for the shot put.
 Former student-athlete Georgina Toth qualified in the hammer throw, and Zara Northover (Jamaica) made it to Beijing to compete in the shot put.